 In conjunction with Statistics Canada, a recent study conducted by Dr. Jean Seely and Dr. Anna Wilkinson of the Ottawa Hospital proves irrefutably how damaging the current Canada Task Force breast screening guidelines have been.
 The study found that provinces like Manitoba that don’t screen women 40-49 have significantly more advanced and metastatic breast cancer in women 40-49 at time of diagnosis.
 There are downstream impacts on women 50-59, who have later-stage diagnoses if they are not screened in their 40s.
 There is increased mortality in women 40-60 when women in their 40’s are not screened.

-Currently, 6 jurisdictions offer self-referral in the 40s: British Columbia, Prince Edward Island, Nova Scotia, and Yukon.
-Ontario began in October 2024.
+Currently, 7 jurisdictions offer self-referral beginning at age 40: British Columbia, Yukon, Ontario, Prince Edward Island, Nova Scotia, New Brunswick, and Newfoundland & Labrador.

 Alberta and NWT begin self-referral at age 45.
 In Alberta and NWT, women can also self-refer after their first screen in the 40s.